OICR/softeng-blog/README.md

 ## Contributing

+### Suggest Blog posts

+We are open to ideas and suggestion about the blog's content, please suggest your idea to the team by creating github issues.
+Discussions can also happen in #softeng-blog on OCIR slack.

 ### Add a blog post

-We are open to ideas and suggestion about the blog's content, please suggest your idea to the team on #blog on slack.

 Create your own branch and start adding content into your user directory inside `/_posts/`, user directories are in the form `firstname_lastname`, if you are unsure about your username, please refer to `/_data/authors.yml`.